 - Learning to advocate for care

 Many consumers in the healthcare system lack some or many of the above determinants.
 Patients lack the skills to ask questions and to advocate for better care.

 Acute Care (Sick Care) Must Become Proactive Healthcare

 If the healthcare system treated consumers less like patients and more like clients, could the system change from treating sick people to helping people avoid health issues?
 If the healthcare system treated patients more like clients who wanted to be proactive about health would the paradigm shift?

-If we focused on information to stay healthy, tools to change behaviors resulting in illness to healthy behaviors, and created a support system to help clients feel valued, what might happen in healthcare?
-I believe this change is possible and that it begins with the consumer.
+If we focused on information to stay healthy, tools to change behaviors resulting in illness to healthy behaviors and created a support system to help clients feel valued, what might happen in healthcare?
+I believe this change is possible and that it begins with consumer patient engagement and education.

 Healthcare cannot become the responsibility of the healthcare system or doctors.
 Healthcare must become the responsibility of the individual.
 How do we make this transformation?

 I use the word transformation because this term is easily understood in the healthcare system where Hospital Transformation Programs exist.
 The word transformation is also familiar to consumers who want to lose weight, create a more fulfilling life, or find a work-life balance.
 To children, transformer toys, much like superheroes who save the world, are well-known.